juliatan/web3-blog/README.md

 ## How it was built

+### Setup

 - Install NextJS and packages.
 - Amend `hardhat.config.js`.
 - Set up global styles and add relevant images to `public` folder.

+### Write smart contract and deploy

 - Add Blog contract to `contracts` folder.
 - Set up blog tests in `test` folder to check you're happy with the contract.
 - Set up the `deploy.js` script to deploy the contract.
 Ensure the local network is running using `npx hardhat node`, then deploy using `npx hardhat run scripts/deploy.js --network localhost`.
+- Copy the private key of the first hardhat test account (by default, this is the owner of the contract), and import it to your Metamask extension.
+Be sure to set the network to localhost 8545.

+### NextJS

+- Create `.env.local` file in root directory and add `ENVIRONMENT="local"` and `NEXT_PUBLIC_ENVIRONMENT="local"`.
+This allows us to switch between `local`, `testnet` and `mainnet` environments.
+- Set up `context.js` to manage state across the React app.